ConstantineK/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Debuggers.md

 Debugger Cmdlets
 The Windows PowerShell debugger includes the following set of cmdlets:

-Set-PsBreakpoint:     Sets breakpoints on lines, variables, and commands.
+`Set-PsBreakpoint`:     Sets breakpoints on lines, variables, and commands.

-Get-PsBreakpoint:     Gets breakpoints in the current session.
+`Get-PsBreakpoint`:     Gets breakpoints in the current session.

-Disable-PsBreakpoint: Turns off breakpoints in the current session.
+`Disable-PsBreakpoint`: Turns off breakpoints in the current session.

-Enable-PsBreakpoint:  Re-enables breakpoints in the current session.
+`Enable-PsBreakpoint`:  Re-enables breakpoints in the current session.

-Remove-PsBreakpoint:  Deletes breakpoints from the current session.
+`Remove-PsBreakpoint`:  Deletes breakpoints from the current session.

-Get-PsCallStack:      Displays the current call stack.
+`Get-PsCallStack`:      Displays the current call stack.

 Starting and Stopping the Debugger
 To start the debugger, set one or more breakpoints.
 Then, run the script,